paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 The green colour can be replaced with the colour floor your character starts the game on.

 Test your project!
 Does your character move forward , back , left and right?

+Step 3 : Create your background

+1. Our character need a background when they are jumping on the logs , start by using the paint fill tool to colour the whole background ,